Widener University: Enrollment

 Widener enrolls approximately 6,300 total students including 3,600 undergraduate, 1,700 graduate students, and 1,000 law school students.
 Among full-time undergraduate students, the male/female ratio is about 0.8:1 (44% male, 56% female).
 48% of undergraduates choose to live on the Main Campus while the remaining students live off-campus or commute.
 Approximately 54% of all full-time undergraduates are from Pennsylvania with 45% coming from the rest of the country (predominantly Delaware, Maryland, New Jersey, New York, and Virginia), and 1% of students originating from outside the U.S. The acceptance rate for undergraduate applicants in fall 2013 was 65.5%.

 Student clubs and events

 The university has over 100 student clubs.
 Graduate students are currently not allowed to participate in club sports activities.

 TV Club is Widener's student-run television program.
-WDNR is the student-run campus radio station.
+WDNR was the student-run campus radio station until the university chose to shut it down in 2014.